nicklockwood/JPNG/README.md

 Release notes
 --------------------

+Version 1.2.2

+- Fixed compiler errors / warnings on latest Xcode
+- Added support for 3x Retina (iPhone 6 Plus)

 Version 1.2.1

-- Eliminated white border artifacts on the sides of transparent areas when creating the JPEG data
+- Eliminated white border artefacts on the sides of transparent areas when creating the JPEG data
 - JPNG now requires the ImageIO framework to be included on iOS

 Version 1.2